JamesFormosa/serverless-stream-processing/1-prerequisites/README.md

 1. Create a Lambda function to populate the patient register DynamoDB table.

- 5. Create S3 buckets.
-    1. Create an S3 bucket called *yourlastname*-surgeon-contact.
-    1. Upload the surgeon-contact-info.csv file to this bucket.
+   *Include two environemnt variables.*

-    1. Create an S3 bucket called *yourlastname*-patient-data.
+ 1. Create an S3 bucket for Firehose target.

- 6. Login to the IoT Device Simulator.
+ 1. Login to the IoT Device Simulator and change password.

+ 1. Create Device Type

     1. Locate the email containing the login details for the IoT DEvice Similator and login.
     1. Follow the instructions to change your password.
     1. Click on *Create a Device Type*